salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 Traction data was similarly cleaned by renaming columns for consistency and correcting format discrepancies.
 Numeric columns were converted to the appropriate data types, and invalid entries were removed.
 Both datasets were aggregated to compute mean values where necessary, followed by merging based on common identifiers such as furnace number and nuance.

 Duplicate records were eliminated to ensure uniqueness.
 The final cleaned dataset contains each observations chemical compositions (explicative features) and the traction results (value to predict).
-THis dataset was saved in an Excel file, ready for further analysis.
+This dataset was saved in an Excel file, ready for further analysis.
 ### Overview

 The predictive modeling process estimates the mechanical properties of materials using **Random Forest algorithms**.
 This ensemble learning method constructs multiple decision trees and aggregates their results to make predictions.
 It is well-suited for handling complex and non-linear relationships in data which is our case.